 Open a can of whole tomatoes and pour them into a strainer over a large bowl.
 Don’t discard the juice as you’re going to need it.

 Using your hands, break up the tomatoes one by one and remove any white or green fibrous cores.

-Add onions and stir until softened and translucent; around 7 to 8 minutes.
+Add onions and stir until softened and translucent, around seven or eight minutes.

 If onions start to brown, reduce heat.

 Add garlic, stirring constantly until fragrant, about 30 seconds.

 Next, add passata, canned tomatoes and juice (including the strained juice).

 Increase heat to medium-high until it comes to a gentle boil.

 Add wine (if using), basil, oregano or Italian seasoning.